 Do you suffer from race day nerves?
 Or perhaps you have a perfect plan for race day, but somehow it goes out of the window when you try to execute it?
-Michael Caulfield, leading sports psychologist at The Sporting Edge, working in conjunction with Wiggle, gives us his top tips.
+Michael Caulfield, leading sports psychologist at The Sporting Edge, gives us his top tips.

 When we train hard, prepare or practice for a big race or event, we often say to ourselves “I want to be perfect today”, and that can be the most fatal mistake of all.
 When faced with a challenge where we think we are being judged by others, we tend only to focus on the outcome and result, when all our energy and skill should be placed firmly on the process.
 Time and time again we are seduced by the ultimate trap of the result which we think, mistakenly, defines our ability.